lvstross/make-react-component/README.md

 ## Usage

-`make-comp` is the starting command
+`makeReact` is the starting command

 To see the full list of possible arguments and details, run:
 ```
-~ make-comp --help
+~ makeReact --help
 ```

 There are essentially two types of arguments so far.